ChaoxZ61/Word_Guessing_Game/README.md

 # Steps:

-**Step 1:** Download the Jupyter Notebook file and the txt file from the repository.
+**Step 1:** Download "WordGuessingGame.ipynb" and "words_alpha.txt" from the repository.

 **Step 2:** Put them in the same folder.